justincoon/ooverlap/docs/dspec/dspec.md

 - mongodb, mongoose: NoSql Database and a API layer to talk with the Database

 ####Calendar
-- google-calendar: Import user existing calendar into the database as well as insert new events to user calendar when it’s sheduled
+- google-calendar, google-refresh-token: Import user existing calendar into the database as well as insert new events to user calendar when it’s sheduled
+- passport: a library to authenticate user account
 - moment: a library for parsing, validating, manipulating, and formatting dates.

 ####Mail: